grace-notes/website/contents/topics/jewsandhellenism.md

 ---
 title: "Jews and Hellenism"
 pdf: "jewsandhellenism.pdf"
-description: "Jews and Hellenism - [PDF] The Jews of the Dispersion interacting with Greek thought and culture."
+description: "Jews and Hellenism -  The Jews of the Dispersion interacting with Greek thought and culture."
 template: lesson.jade
 ---